 DUI expungement is now possible in Michigan, thanks to a bipartisan initiative.
 Contact us, and we will explain how to have a DUI conviction in Michigan expunged from your record.

-The total ‘destruction’ of one’s criminal records is known as expungement.
+The total ‘destruction’ of one’s criminal record is known as expungement.
 Expungement is not the same as ‘sealing.’

 Who Can Expunge Their Record?

-Anyone with one DUI conviction can now request expungement.
+Anyone with one DUI conviction in Grand Rapids can now request expungement.
 However, there is one catch; they must wait until their probation period has ended before applying to have the DUI charge removed from their record.

 The most recent statutes offer courts advice on what to consider when granting a DUI expungement.
 If you’ve profited from rehabilitative/educational programs, the Judge must take that into consideration.
 The Judge will review your criminal record to discover how many more criminal offenses you have following your DUI conviction.